airpair/yatodo-guide/post.md

     - root.child("users").child(auth.uid).child('organizations') will point to users/$userId/organizations list
     - now by doing root.child ........('organizations').hasChildren($organization) we are checking if the 'organizations' contain $organization or not.
 This was our objective

 * The "about" data structure should be updatable by the admin.
-The rules are similar to what we just discussed with the differnce that we need to be able to read the value of 'role' from here users/$userId/organizations/$organization/role.
+The rules are similar to what we just discussed with the difference that we need to be able to read the value of 'role' from here users/$userId/organizations/$organization/role.
 The usage of root.child('..').child('...') should be clear now.

 * If you have understood the "about" then understanding the rules for "staff/$staffId" should not be difficult.
 They are same as that of .write for 'about' data structure